phicunguyen/Raspberry-Pi4-compile-and-link-your-kernel-code-to-the-raspberry-kernel__kernel7l.img__/README.md

     Please follow this document to clone the raspberry pi on your machine

         https://www.raspberrypi.org/documentation/linux/kernel/building.md

+The linux and tools as my root directory.

       /home/sitara/linux
       /home/sitara/tools

 I created a directory under /linux/drivers call hello_gpio5

+        sitara@ubuntu:~/linux/drivers$ mkdir hello_gpio5
         sitara@ubuntu:~/linux/drivers/hello_gpio5$

 It contains a c and make file.
       sitara@ubuntu:~/linux/drivers/hello_gpio5$ ls
       hello_gpio5.c  Makefile

  The code for hello_gpio5.c is shown below.

- First, it requests a gpio5, then set the direction to be output and set the value to 1.

     (I'm not using device tree and using the legacy gpio.)

           #include <linux/init.h>